-The Stroke Association has launch a Wales wide campaign aimed at reducing the number of strokes across Wales.
+The Stroke Association has launched a Wales wide campaign aimed at reducing the number of strokes across Wales.

 Three specific risk factors put people at an increased risk of having a stroke.
 The 'Lower Your Risk of Stroke' campaign will get to grips with the number of strokes caused by high blood pressure, atrial fibrillation (AF) and Transient Ischaemic Attacks (TIA), also known as mini strokes or 'funny turns'.